- Booking Information

 High Barn Cottages' Environmental Policy and Code for Visitors

-We wouldn't describe ourselves as 'eco geeks' , but we care deeply about the care of our environment.
+We wouldn't describe ourselves as 'eco geeks' , but we care deeply about the care and conservation of our environment.
 As the fourth and fifth generations of the family to have farmed this land, we believe we are stewards, for the future.
 We're happy to share our enthusiasm with you, our guests .

 High Barn Cottages were constructed with eco credentials firmly at the forefront of our thinking.
 The wind turbine went up in the summer of 2010 and now feeds into the national grid.
 Ground source heat for the cottages is generated from many hundreds of metres of piping beneath the field to the west of the buildings.
 Rain water is captured solely for use in the wcs and washing machines.
 The insulation of the buildings is far greater than the recommended level and almost all the building materials you see have been reclaimed from previous local buildings.
 We use low energy, long-life light bulbs where appropriate.
 Almost all our white goods carry an A rating.
 All cottages are fully double glazed.
 Energy efficiency and environmentally friendly policies have driven this project.
 We try to conserve energy wherever possible and continue to investigate the most efficient methods of heating and light.

 Most importantly, we want our guests to be warm and comfortable in their cottages.

 If you, like us, want to do your bit for the environment, here are a few tips.

 To conserve energy, close doors and windows when you leave the cottage.

 Reduce the temperature control if you are too warm inside.

 We have a screened recycling area with clearly labelled, large commercial containers just adjacent to the electric gates.
 Waste paper, glass, tins and plastic are separated from general household non